-the third-highest in the country.
-The big national road, which is the artery between Gauteng and the Western and Eastern Cape, passes through the middle of the Free State.
+The road network density of the province is the third-highest in the country.
+The national road, which is the artery between Gauteng and the Western and Eastern Cape, passes through the middle of the Free State.

-The Free State is the third-largest province in South Africa.
-However, it has the second-smallest population and the second-lowest population density.
+The Free State is the third-largest province in South Africa, but it has the second-smallest population and the second-lowest population density.
 It houses some 2,8 million people on about 129 480 km2 of land.
 The main languages spoken are Sesotho and Afrikaans.
-Some 16% of people aged 20 years or older have had no schooling.
+Some 16% of people aged 20 years or older have received no schooling.
 The official unemployment rate according to Statistics South Africa is 23,3%.